band-unfolding/bandup/README.md

       also contains a plotting task that reimplements the previously available "plot_unfolded_EBS_BandUP.py" script and its GUI, which no longer exist as individual scripts since V3.0.0.
+    * The individual fortran executables maintain back-compatibility, but the older (V<3) bash scripts provided in the tutorials will not work with BandUP V>3.
+The tutorials have been updated and provide new bash scripts compatible with BandUP V3.
+      These new scripts are much simpler than their previous counterparts.
+If you were using them in your actual calculations (which you didn't need to), please replace them by the new ones to be able to use BandUP V3.
+Note, nonetheless, that you still don't necessarily need any bash scripts to run BandUP.
+The scripts provided in the tutorials serve primarily as practical tools to show how BandUP can be executed.

 <!-- ============================================================================= -->
 #### Tips: